-Our goal is to produce core outcome sets of patient-rated, family care giver-rated and clinician-rated Fluid Overload (FO) measures that can be applied across the FO severity continuum, fit for regulatory use.
-We propose to develop and validate a core set of publicly available clinical outcome assessments (COAs) of fluid overload (FO) as they relate to a range of chronic disorders that cause nephrotic syndrome (NS), fit for regulatory purpose.
+Our goal is to produce core outcome sets of patient-rated and family care giver-rated Fluid Overload (FO) measures that can be applied across the FO severity continuum, developed for regulatory use.
+We propose to develop and validate a core set of publicly available clinical outcome assessments (COAs) of fluid overload (FO) as they relate to a range of chronic disorders that cause nephrotic syndrome (NS).
 These COAs will assess FO and its contribution to symptom burden, as well as impact on health-related quality of life (HRQOL).
-We anticipate creating patient-reported outcomes (PRO), observer-reported outcomes (ObsRO) and clinician-reported outcomes (ClinRO).
+We anticipate creating patient-reported outcomes (PRO) and observer-reported outcomes (ObsRO).

-UG3 Aim 2: To confirm model conditions in which to test measures of FO with a spectrum of mild to severe FO associated impairments, and then identify gaps, if any, in our proposed FO measures.
+Aim 2: To confirm model conditions in which to test measures of FO with a spectrum of mild to severe FO-associated impairments, and then identify gaps, if any, in our proposed FO measures.

-UG3 Aim 3: To propose interim and final plans for refining and testing FO PRO, ObsRO, and ClinRO based on the FSGS-MCD PRO v1, Edema ClinRO v1, and gap analysis.
+Aim 3: To propose interim and final plans for refining and testing FO PRO and ObsRO based on the FSGS-MCD PRO v1, newly collected information, and gap analysis.

-In the 3 year UH3 implementation phase, we will conduct the approved research required for validation, and in accordance with FDA recommendations.
+In the three-year UH3 implementation phase (2023-2026), we begin to conduct the approved research required for validation and in accordance with FDA recommendations.
 All work will draw on the input of stakeholders from the patient, family care giver, clinical, regulatory, payer, pharmaceutical industry, and researcher perspectives.
 Modification to the PROs and ObsROs proposed in the UG3 will derive from the FSGS-MCD PRO and PROMIS item banks.
 The FO measures will comprise a cross-cutting COA core set responsive to this grant mechanism.

-UH3 Aim 1: To produce a full-range FO PRO and FO ObsRO derived from mixed-methods research, preliminary FSGS-MCD PRO measures and relevant PROMIS item banks.
+Aim 1: To produce a full-range FO PRO derived from mixed-methods research, preliminary FSGS-MCD PRO measures, and relevant PROMIS item banks.

-UH3 Aim 3: To validate the FO PRO, ObsRO and ClinRO in longitudinal studies addressing children and adults with chronic health conditions associated with NS.
+Aim 3: To validate the FO PRO and ObsRO in longitudinal studies addressing children and adults with chronic health conditions associated with NS.

 The impact of this work will be FDA standardized endpoints usable in future clinical trials.